cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 ### Salted Blind

-rsabssa_salted_blind invokes rsabssa_blind with a salted input message and outputs the blinded message to be sent to the server and the corresponding inverse, both encoded as byte strings, as well as the fresh message salt, which is 32 random bytes.
+rsabssa_salted_blind invokes rsabssa_blind with a salted input message and outputs the blinded message to be sent to the server, encoded as a byte string, the corresponding inverse, an integer, and the fresh message salt, which is 32 random bytes.

 ~~~
 rsabssa_salted_blind(pkS, msg)